30 of the most romantic restaurants London has to offer

 Brutto, Farringdon

-What: On the surface, Brutto is pretty rustic, but there are mountains of charm and romance under the exterior.
-Russell Norman knows a thing or two about good restaurants and Brutto is a real love letter to Florence from someone who clearly has a thing for the city.
-A great date spot for a partner who loves bold, no-frills Italian food and cheap negronis.
+What: On the surface, Brutto is pretty rustic, but there is mountains of charm and romance under the exterior.
+It's a real love letter to Florence, with the aesthetic of the restaurant based on an old-school Italian trattoria.
+We love the cute red gingham tablecloths, rickety ceiling fans and paper menus.
+A great date spot for a partner who loves bold, no-frills Italian food and cheap Negronis.

 Where: 35-37 Greenhill Rents, EC1M 6BN